 Car allowance vs. mileage reimbursement – What's the difference?

-A car allowance is a periodic stipend paid to an employee for the use of a vehicle and is usually taxable.
+A car allowance is a periodic stipend paid to an employee for using a vehicle.
+It is usually taxable.
 A mileage reimbursement is a cents-per-mile rate multiplied by the employee's monthly mileage amount.
-If equal to or less than the IRS standard rate, a mileage reimbursement is non-taxable.
+If it is equal to or less than the IRS standard rate, it is non-taxable.

 How a car allowance works

-Example: Ryan is a sales rep for a manufacturing company.
-He drives his personal vehicle for business.
+Example: Ryan is a sales rep for a manufacturing company who drives his vehicle for business.
 His company provides $600 a month to cover these expenses.
-Each month he receives the same car allowance regardless of how many miles he drives or what his expenses are.
+He receives the same car allowance each month regardless of how many miles he drives or his expenses.

 How mileage reimbursements work

-A vehicle reimbursement can come in different forms beside standard mileage reimbursements, which we'll explore below.
+Mileage reimbursement can come in different forms besides standard mileage reimbursements, which we'll explore below.

 Mileage reimbursement